stolostron/rhacm-docs/compliance/policy_overview.md

 copyright:
   years: 2018, 2020
-lastupdated: "2020-03-12"
+lastupdated: "2020-03-24"

 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:child: .link .ulchildlink}
-{:childlinks: .ullinks}

 # Red Hat Advanced Cluster Management for Kubernetes policy overview

 An Red Hat Advanced Cluster Management for Kubernetes template is defined within a policy document.
 Each policy document can have at least one or multiple templates.
-{:shortdesc}

 **Important**: Each client and cloud provider is responsible for ensuring that the cloud environment that they manage meets their enterprise security standards and any regulatory compliance requirements.